mmianl/terraform-provider-powerdns/README.md

 provider "powerdns" {
   server_url = "https://host:port/"           # authoritative server url (can also be provided with PDNS_SERVER_URL variable)
   recursor_server_url = "https://host:port/"  # recursor server url (can also be provided with PDNS_RECURSOR_SERVER_URL variable)
+  dnsdist_server_url = "https://host:port/"   # DNSdist server url (can also be provided with PDNS_DNSDIST_SERVER_URL variable)
   api_key             = "secret"              # can also be provided with PDNS_API_KEY variable
 }

-# Note: The provider supports both PowerDNS Authoritative Server and PowerDNS Recursor.
+# Note: The provider supports PowerDNS Authoritative Server, PowerDNS Recursor, and PowerDNS DNSdist.
-# Configure server_url for authoritative operations and recursor_server_url for recursor operations.
+# Configure server_url for authoritative operations, recursor_server_url for recursor operations,
+# and dnsdist_server_url for DNSdist operations.
 ```

 For detailed usage see [provider's documentation page](https://registry.terraform.io/providers/mmianl/powerdns/latest/docs)